Congressional Panel: Consumers Shouldn't Have To Solve Surprise Medical Bill Problem

 "Notice isn't enough here; even if the consumer has perfect information, they can't do anything with that information," Young testified.
 "They can't go across town to get their anesthesia and go back to the hospital."

 Kaiser Health News is a nonprofit news service and editorially independent program of the Kaiser Family Foundation.
 KHN is not affiliated with Kaiser Permanente.
-You can follow Rachel Bluth onTwitter: @RachelHBluth.
+You can follow Rachel Bluth onTwitter: @RachelHBluth